cybertraining-dsc/reu2022/project/rivanna.md

 $ cms vpn disconnect
 ```

-## Installing Python 3.10.5 on Rivanna
+## Installing Python 3.10.5 on Rivanna with ENV3

 After you log in into Rivanna, there's a chance you're running Rivanna on an
 outdated version of Python, restricting you from being able to run Python